Step 4: What Do I Need to Know Before Applying?

 hunting license for the current calendar year of the drawing

 2. Each person may submit only one application in each category.
-This means you may apply only once in Category 1 – Elk, once in Category 2 – Antelope, once in Category 3 – Deer, etc. Within the category you apply for, multiple hunt selections may be allowed.
+This means you may apply only once in Category 1 – Elk, once in Category 2 – Antelope, once in Category 3 – Deer, etc. Within the category you apply for, multiple hunt selections are allowed.
 Consult the list below for the maximum number of hunt choices allowed.

 Category 1 (Elk hunts): Up to three hunt choices may be selected.